basedrhys/quote-gen/README.md

 # AI-Powered Quote Generator
 Novel quote generator using GPT-2.
-The app is currently hosted [here](https://gpt2-quote.appspot.com/), feel free to play around!.
+The app is currently hosted [here](https://basedrhys.github.io/quote-gen), feel free to play around!.

 This project was based off minimaxir's [gpt-2-cloud-run](https://github.com/minimaxir/gpt-2-cloud-run) project.

 ## Frontend

 The web interface is based off the UI in minimaxir's repo.
-It's hosted using Google App Engine which works great for small project-showoff apps with its automatic scaling (down to 0).
+It's hosted using Github pages which is great for simple static hosting.

 ## Backend